Skip to main content

 People sponsored by a Group of Five or Community Sponsors within the Private Sponsorship of Refugees Program must have a refugee status document.

-An asylum seeker is someone who claims to be a refugee but whose asylum claim is still ongoing.
+A refugee claimant is someone who claims to be a refugee but whose claim is still ongoing.
 In 2023 in Canada, there were 144,035 asylum claims (the data posted is considered preliminary and subject to change).

 Lastly, according to the United Nations, the word “migrant” refers to “someone who changes his or her country of usual residence, irrespective of the reason for migration or legal status.”